nexus-codingg/Employee_CLI_Roster/README.md

 - To run tests, enter ```npm run test``` in the command line.

 ## Usage
-- Use this app to create a clean, stylish org chart for your team with handy information and contact links.
+- Use this app to create a chart that is easy to review employee information